nonhermitian/mthree/docs/grouped.rst

     quasis.expval_and_stddev([['IIII', 'ZZZZ', '0000', '1111'], ['IIII']])

-If you have a single expectation value string then you do not need to wrap it in a list:
+If you have a single expectation value string, you do not need to wrap it in a list:

 .. jupyter-execute::

     quasis.expval([['IIII', 'ZZZZ', '0000', '1111'], 'IIII'])

-Of course probability-distributions work the same way as quasi-distributions:
+Of course, probability distributions work the same way as quasi-distributions:

 .. jupyter-execute::